Nish0483/HH/README.md

 In the context of ENS, a DNSSEC oracle contract may be used to verify DNSSEC proofs provided during the domain claiming process.
 DNSSEC ensures the integrity and authenticity of DNS data associated with a domain.

+- More deails of contracts and calling of their specif functions are explained in  [Link to File](./sripts/deploy.js)

 ## claiming process

 * Running the deploy.js in scripts folder  in hardhat will deploy necessory contracts